codewithmukesh/fluentpos-microservices/README.md

 ### Adding Migrations

-Always runs this from the API Project where EF Design is referenced.
+Always runs this from the Host Project where EF Design is referenced.
-`dotnet ef migrations add ChangedToGuid --project ../Catalog/ -o Data/Migrations `
+`dotnet ef migrations add <commit-message> --project ../Application/ -o Data/Migrations `